List of terms used for Germans: Ossi/Wessi

-Kartoffel / Biodeutscher / Alman
+Kartoffel/Alman/Biodeutscher

-The term Kartoffel (German for potato) is a derogatory slang term for people in Germany.
+The term Kartoffel (German for potato) is a derogatory slang term for Germans without migratory roots.
 In the 19th century it was used to describe areas of Germany in a need of eating potatoes like "potatosaxons".
 Gastarbeiter used the term "potatoeater" for Germans, while "spaghettieater" meant migrant Italians and "kebabeaters" Turks.
-However, Germans are consuming on average few potatoes compared to most other Europeans.
-The term is perceived as provocative by Germans because Kartoffel is connected to poor German times and being boring, what might not be the original meaning the migrants wanted to achieve.
-Even though it is a different word, it might be seen as the use of the derogatory term Kraut.

-It is also used in a humorous way and as a self-denomination to be cool or relaxed, not seeing it as a reason to fight, but as a separation from migrants.

-However, in the politicized environment, multiculturalists and their press use the term in a racist way to undermine Germans.
-This fits the same analogy some migrants give, when they pose themselves as rich owners of a new German car, while getting everything from (perceived) fraud with social benefits or funds from foreign oil / wealth, while they use the term to play with the perceived poorness of Germans driving an older car but paying taxes and duties.
-The term Kartoffel is exchangable with Biodeutscher and Alman in that context, what features non-German traditions and German migration towards foreigners culture.
+Today the term is often also used ironically by members of the described group for themselves.
+Alman and Biodeutscher ("biological German") are similar terms coming out of the migrant community.
+Biodeutsch has also been adopted by some in the New Right in Germany to refer to a supposed 'genetic origin' of 'true' Germans.

+Saupreiß

 The term Saupreiß, derived from the German words Sau (= 'sow') which means female pig and Preuße which means Prussian, is used in Bavaria for people who were born or live in any German area north of the Danube river, or at least north of the Bavarian border.
 A number of other terms exist.
 Similar to the Polish Szwab, the term Schwab can be pejorative and be used to express Schwabenhass.
-Various – more or less good-humoured – nicknames are being used between the different German states or areas, such as Gelbfüßler ("Yellowfeet") for the inhabitants of Baden.
+Various – more or less good-humoured – nicknames are being used between the different German states or areas, such as Gelbfüßler ("Yellowfeeter") for the inhabitants of Baden.